Free, Confidential Support

 All current students at SUNY Buffalo State University (full or part-time) may seek counseling support at the Counseling Center.
 There is no fee for services at the center.
-To schedule the initial consultation session, call the Counseling Center at 878-4436 during office hours.
+To schedule the initial phone consultation, call the Counseling Center at 878-4436 during office hours.
 The receptionist will ask for your name, address, and phone number, and will schedule a time for you to talk with a member of our staff.
-For more information about what to expect during your Free and Confidential introductory session, click on what to expect during our initial phone screening.
+For more information about what to expect during your free and confidential introductory session, check out what to expect during our initial phone screening.

 Your counselor may suggest testing as a means of understanding yourself better or getting specialized accommodations.
 We partner with Student Accessibility Services and community providers for testing.
 Typically the most cost-effective option is the UB Psychological Services Center (PSC), which does not require insurance and operates on a sliding-scale fee system.

 Missed Appointment Policy:

 A missed appointment is when a client misses an appointment without canceling it.
 Unless you call to cancel, a failure to be present at the time of a scheduled appointment will be recorded in the client’s chart as a “no-show”.
 This includes arriving 15+ minutes late for your scheduled appointment start time, which may result in your appointment being rescheduled.
 If classes are canceled due to weather or other emergency, Counseling Center appointments are also canceled and will need to be rescheduled.